 Entrance

 Traditionally 33 pupils are added to those who come up from primary to senior, thus four classes of roughly 25.
 Inclusive, by address, oversubscribed, waiting lists.
 Siblings get priority.
-Some places may become available in odd years, ditto (neve
+Some places may become available in odd years, ditto (never

 Exit